 External synchronization also facilitates using more than 2 phases for interleaving.
-Multiple UCC28070s can easily be paralleled to add an even number of additional phases for higher-power applications.
+Multiple UCC28070A devices can easily be paralleled to add an even number of additional phases for higher-power applications.
 With appropriate phase-shifting of the synchronization signals, even more input and output ripple current cancellation can be obtained.
 (An odd number of phases can be accommodated if desired, but the ripple cancellation would not be optimal.)
-For 4-, 6-, or any 2 × n-phases (where n = the number of UCC28070 controllers), each controller should receive a SYNC signal which is 360/n degrees out of phase with each other.
-For a 4-phase application interleaving with two controllers, SYNC1 should be 180° out of phase with SYNC2 for optimal ripple cancellation.
-Similarly for a 6-phase system, SYNC1, SYNC2, and SYNC3 should be 120° out of phase with each other for optimal ripple cancellation.
+For 4-, 6-, or any $2 \times n$ -phases (where n = the number of UCC28070A controllers), each controller must receive a SYNC signal which is 360/n degrees out of phase with each other.
+For a 4-phase application.
+Similarly for a 6-phase system, SYNC1, SYNC2, and SYNC3 must be 120° out of phase with each other for optimal ripple cancellation.